agda/agda/doc/user-manual/language/irrelevance.lagda.rst

 will only be typechecked but never evaluated or compared for equality.
 Arguments marked as irrelevant are erased by the :ref:`compiler <ghc-backend>`.

+Irrelevance annotations are enabled by default.
+You can use the options `--irrelevance`/`--no-irrelevance` to enable/disable them.

 .. note::
   This section is about compile-time irrelevance.
 Agda also supports a weaker form of irrelevance called :ref:`runtime-irrelevance` that can be used for